yesukhei-git/GraphGAN/README.md

 # GraphGAN
-This is a repo for training a Graph Convolutional Neural Network to learn and predict galaxy alignments in a hydrosimulation such as IllustrisTNG.
+This is a repo for training a Graph Convolutional Generative Adversarial Network to learn and predict galaxy alignments in a hydrosimulation such as IllustrisTNG.

 The general
 idea is that we have list of features (orange box) that are relevant